Postpartum Doula

 - Gentle recovery support for the birthing parent

-- Baby latching guidance — helping your newborn find a proper, comfortable latch to encourage effective feeding and reduce discomfort for the parent
+- Baby latching guidance — helping your newborn find a proper, comfortable latch to support effective feeding and reduce discomfort for the parent.

 - Feeding guidance and troubleshooting (breast/chest or bottle)